Chaturbhuj Doshi: Career

 The Secretary in 1938, was a "riotous comedy", starring Madhuri as a rich heiress in love with her secretary played by Trilok Kapoor.
 Charlie played the third angle causing friction, and was described as the "mainstay" of the film.
 The music was composed by Gyan Dutt, who became a regular in most of the films directed by Doshi.

 Musafir in 1940 was a comedy costume drama, which had Charlie playing a prince who on his return finds his kingdom in disarray.
 Baburao Patel commended his acting in Filmindia, calling him "versatile" and "inimitable".

 Bhakta Surdas, a devotional film directed by Doshi in 1942, is stated to be the "most famous" of the several versions made.
 It starred K. L. Saigal and Khursheed "the singing idol(s) of millions", winning "unprecedented popularity" everywhere.

 Maheman (1942) starred Madhuri, Ishwarlal, Shamim and Mubarak.
 Music director Bulo C. Rani had come to Bombay in 1942, and joined Ranjit Studios assisting Khemchand Prakash in music direction.
 Prakash gave him a song to sing in Mehman, "Rootha Pyar Mein", which was "appreciated" and became a "popular number".

 Doshi helped enormously in the development of the Gujarati cinema.
 During 1948-49 he directed three successful Gujarati films which "brought immense success to the industry".
-The success of the Gujarati film Kariyavar in 1948, directed by Chaturbhuj Doshi from a story by Shaida, called Vanzari Vaav, helped establish the Gujarati film industry along with other films like Vadilo Ne Vanke (1948) by Ramchandra Thakur and Gadono Bel (1950) by Ratibhai Punatar.
-His next Gujarati film was Jesal Toral (1948) based on folk-lore, which proved a big box-office success.
+The success of the Gujarati film Kariyavar in 1948, directed by Chaturbhuj Doshi from a story by Shayda, called Vanzari Vaav, helped establish the Gujarati film industry along with other films like Vadilona Vanke (1948) by Ramchandra Thakur and Gadano Bel (1950) by Ratibhai Punatar.
+His next Gujarati film was Jesal Toral (1948) based on folklore, which proved a big box-office success.
 In 1949, Doshi directed another Gujarati film, Vevishal, an adaptation of Meghani's novel of the same name.

 He also wrote stories, and one of his stories Pati Bhakti was used in the Tamil film En Kanawar (1948) produced by Ajit Pictures, which starred the Veena maestro, S. Balachander, who was also the debut director and music composer for the film.